-When homeschooling a disabled child, this research can be daunting from the get-go.
+When homeschooling a neurodivergent or disabled child, this research can be daunting from the get-go.
 What I would like you to keep in mind is that each of these styles can be adapted and modified to meet your child’s needs.
 However, you may find that one style is better suited for your family/ child.
 Further, some of the philosophies lend themselves to adaptations/modifications more than others.

 This post is meant to give you little snippets of the main educational philosophies so that you can eliminate the ones that do not resonate with your family’s beliefs about education (and that do not match your child’s learning style/ intelligence), and perhaps do more research into 2 or 3 that call to you most.
 This is by no means an exhaustive list of all of the educational philosophies.
 These are just the most common ones used by homeschoolers.

 School at home: As the name implies, you could choose to run things as in the classroom, only at home.
 Parents who select this style often get access to the textbooks used in their region and basically follow what the neighborhood kids are getting at school.
 This method relies heavily on worksheets and tests for materials and does bring a sense of comfort to parents that they are doing schooling right.

 Unschooling: This approach is on the opposite side of the spectrum as it chooses not to use a set curriculum, textbooks, workbooks and testing as learning materials.
 Instead, parents of unschoolers choose a more laid-back and spontaneous approach to schooling.
 The child informally creates his own curriculum by learning from life experiences.
 Don’t be quick to judge it as being loosey-goosey because there has been much success exhibited in children having grown up unschooled.